Disable a Kernel Module on Oracle Linux

 Changes take effect after the next system reboot.

-This completes the demonstration detailing how to disable a kernel module and prevent it loading at boot time.
+This tutorial explained how to disable a kernel module and prevent it from loading at boot time in Oracle Linux.
+See the Related Links section for more details and training for Oracle Linux.

 SSR